Setting up Luna Display in Headless Mode

-Setting up Automatic Login and disabling FileVault allows the Luna software to run at startup and connect to your iPad.
+Setting up Automatic Login, disabling FileVault, and adding Luna to your login items allows the Luna software to run at startup and connect to your iPad or secondary Mac computer.

 Setting Up Headless Mode

 An external monitor is required for the initial setup process.
-We also recommend connecting an external keyboard and mouse or trackpad to your Mac mini.
+We also recommend connecting an external keyboard and mouse or trackpad to your computer.

 In System Preferences > Security & Privacy > FileVault, select "Turn Off FileVault".
 If the option is greyed out, click the padlock in the bottom left corner to make changes.

 On macOS Ventura File Vault is under Privacy & Security > click the "Turn Off" button.
 It will ask you to confirm this change by entering your device's password.